LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins users

-Users may install unvetted plugins and plugins outside the official plugin store (e.g., in developer mode).
-Attackers could exploit that workflow and trick users into installing malware that is cloaked as a plugin.
+\textbf{Leverage unvetted and unofficial plugins.} Users may install unvetted plugins and plugins outside the official plugin store (e.g., in developer mode).
+Attackers could exploit that flow to trick users into installing malware that is cloaked as a plugin.